Aseenasafan/Data-Analysis-Dashboard/README.md

 •	Day of the Week – The weekday when the call occurred.

-📊 Dashboard Insights
+📊 Dashboard Insights & KPI Questions

-The dashboard provides the following key insights:
+The dashboard provides answers to key performance questions such as:

-•	Representative Performance – Tracks the number of calls attended by each representative and their average call duration.
+🔹 Representative Performance

+     •How many calls did Representative 1 (R01) attend?

+     •What was the average duration of calls for each representative?

+     •How does each representative’s total handling time compare to others?

-•	Call Duration Analysis – Highlights trends in call lengths to identify efficiency improvements.
+🔹 Call Duration Analysis

-•	Customer Satisfaction – Analyzes satisfaction ratings per representative and call category.
+     •What is the average call duration across all representatives?

+     •Which representative has the longest/shortest call duration?

+     •How does call duration vary by day of the week?

+🔹 Customer Satisfaction

+     •How many 5-star ratings did each representative receive?

+     •What is the overall satisfaction score per representative?

+     •Which representative has the highest/lowest customer satisfaction?

-•	Call Volume Trends – Displays daily call counts to identify peak hours and workload distribution.
+🔹 Call Volume Trends

-•	Revenue Impact – Shows purchase amounts linked to customer interactions.
+     •How many calls were handled daily/weekly/monthly?

+     •What are the peak call times?

+     •Which day had the highest and lowest number of calls?

+🔹 Revenue Impact

+      •How much total revenue (purchase amount) is linked to each representative’s calls?

+      •Is there a correlation between satisfaction rating and purchase amount?

+      •Do longer call durations impact customer spending?

 🔧 Tools Used